Megamjm/Comfyvn-ToolProject/docs/IMPORTS_USER_GUIDE.md

   Sends prepared JSON payloads to `/api/imports/furaffinity` and `/api/imports/roleplay`.
 Use the Import Manager to tweak payloads or retry failed submissions.
+  Inside the Import Manager, use **Load From File…** to open a transcript or JSON bundle directly into the request editor before sending.

 ## Supported Formats